markski1/SAMonitor/README.md

 ## Add your server

-You may add your server through the option at the SAMonitor website.
+You may add your server through the [add server page in SAMonitor](https://sam.markski.ar/add.php).

-I'll be writing an 'announce.pwn' type thing in the future.
+You can also use the [Announce filterscript](https://github.com/markski1/SAMonitor/tree/main/Announce).